alesti/heatmapstuff/README.md

 If there are multiple occurencies of the same (wrong) spot, i delete all of them.
 Afterwards i restart the script for a new run (by a while loop).

-This needs A LOT of time, but the maps are much better after that... as long as there is no real distance in the track which has really no position for a longer time.
+This needs A LOT of time, but the maps are much better after that...

+**... as long as there is no real distance in the track which has really no position for a longer time.**
-That happens for instance if you going on a seagoing ferry to ride to Bornholm. :-(
+That happens for instance if you going on a seagoing ferry to ride to Bornholm or a simple flight. :-(

-So - been there, done that.
+**So - been there, done that.
 No solution so far.
-Project stopped.
+Project stopped.**

 But you might be interested anyhow, so take a look.